 As the titular Super Locomotive, your mission is to travel the tracks and make it to the goal of each area.
-The action is split into two screens, where the top screen shows your actual progress throughout the tracks, while the bottom screen shows a sideways close-up of your locomotive and any immediate dangers surrounding it.
+The action is split into two screens, with the top screen showing your actual progress throughout the tracks, and the bottom shows a sideways close-up of your locomotive and any immediate dangers surrounding it.
 It can be very tricky to mind both perspectives at once, but focusing too much on the top screen may cause you to neglect any obstacles creeping up on you.
-For some unknown reason, your locomotive has attracted the ire of other trains and several types of aircraft to boot.
-Enemy trains will attempt to crash into you themselves whereas airplanes (and the occasional blimp) swoop in above and drop bombs.
-You'll even get a gigantic stealth fighter showing up to fire missiles at you from afar, and later levels even get tanks on your flank!
-No one knows why the hell everything's trying to kill you, but there are also a couple of incidental obstacles: Trucks passing by on intersecting roads, and closed gates denoted by a flashing red-and-yellow light on the overhead.
+For some unknown reason, your locomotive has attracted the ire of other trains, and several types of aircraft to boot.
+Enemy trains will attempt to crash into you themselves, whereas airplanes (and the occasional blimp) swoop in from above and drop bombs.
+You’ll even get a gigantic stealth fighter showing up to fire missiles at you from afar, and later levels sic tanks on your flank!
+No one knows why the hell everything’s trying to kill you, but there are also a couple of incidental obstacles: Trucks passing by on intersecting roads, and closed gates denoted by a flashing red-and-yellow light on the overhead.

-The graphics were reasonably astounding for their time, having made maximum use of Sega's Z80 hardware which had been in use for a couple of years.
-Today, while technically dated, they still bring an old-school charm characterized by its bright and varied colors.
-The unique genre-blending gameplay and vibrant appearance are certainly to Super Locomotive's credit, but if there's any reason why the game is memorable, its sound design is what makes it stand out.
-Throughout each stage, an incredibly catchy and energetic tune runs in sync with your train's movement.
-This music is none other than a chiptune rendition of "Rydeen", a synthpop hit by legendary electronica band Yellow Magic Orchestra.
-It's a surprisingly fitting remix that is set to the motion of the locomotive chugging along, giving the game an added sense of urgency thanks to one of YMO's most popular songs.
+The graphics are reasonably astounding for their time, making maximum use of Sega’s Z80 hardware which had been in use for a couple of years.
+Today, while technically dated, they still bring an old-school charm, characterized by its bright and varied colors.
+The unique genre-blending gameplay and vibrant appearance are certainly to Super Locomotive‘s credit, but if there’s any reason why the game is memorable, it definitely has to be the outstanding sound design.
+Throughout each stage, an incredibly catchy and energetic tune runs in sync with your train’s movement.
+This music is none other than a chiptune rendition of “Rydeen”, a synthpop hit by legendary electronica band Yellow Magic Orchestra.
+It’s a surprisingly fitting remix that’s set to the motion of the train chugging along, giving the game an added sense of urgency thanks to one of YMO’s most popular songs.